benmccary/ben-reading.github.io/_posts/2017-12-19-three-body-problem.markdown

 It's not every day that a book makes me think of math, or that math makes me feel like I can relate to scifi better.
 Honestly, I'd probably have rated this story lower if I wasn't literally doing linear algebra homework in between listening to the story.

-The I rated this book as a 7 because, while it was a bit boring at the start, it was intriguing on so many levels.
-I was facinated by reading something Chinese for the first time.
-I was facinated by the physics and math involved.
+The I rated this book as a 6 because, while it was a bit boring at the start, it was intriguing on so many levels.
+I was fascinated by reading something Chinese for the first time.
+I was fascinated by the physics and math involved.
 I liked the characters, and by the time the story was done, I was really curious what would happen next.
 The characters were a bit hard for me to relate to, the conflict was coherent and complex but also a bit odd and sort of difficult to relate to.
 I liked that aspect.
 I liked reading it and thinking, "why in the world would people act like this?"

 ### Recommendation: read it.
 It's worth your time.
 Particularly if you like reading stories that stretch your perspective.